Escartem/AnimeWwise/README.md

 ---

-# New features

-## There is a separate branch called `dev` that may includes new features, you can check it out if you want to get them early
+## ℹ️ There is a separate branch called `dev` that may includes new features, you can check it out if you want to get them early.
+Those features are, as of right now :
+- export files with their original names
+- more export formats support
+- reverse search ?

 ---